LibertyDSNP/spec/pages/DSNP/Announcements.md

 ### Announcement Reference Ordering

 Some Announcements contain references to other Announcements via the `inReplyTo` field.
-Due to the distributed nature of DSNP, the canonical order can have an Announcement that refers to another announcement appearing later in the network order.
+Due to the distributed nature of DSNP, the canonical order can have an Announcement that refers to another Announcement appearing later in the network order.
 For display purposes, these messages should be considered to have occurred after the reference.

 ### DSNP v1.0 Announcement Signatures